+- (a) Urban Centres should consist of uses that complement related Urban Centre Commercial sites. - (b) The land area allocated for an Urban Centre will be determined by: - (i) the needs of the surrounding six to ten neighbourhoods; - the supply and demand for medium density, mixed use residential, institutional, and community uses on a city-wide basis; and - (iii) the level of connectivity to the transportation network and support by all modes of transportation and highfrequency transit.

+- (c) Urban Centres will be accessible to all areas of the city by way of the transportation network, supported by all modes of transportation, and served by high-frequency transit. - (d) Urban Centres will include residential dwelling options that range in form to accommodate a diverse economic range and age of population. - (e) Urban Centres should be pedestrian-oriented and incorporate transit-oriented development principles. - (f) Urban Centres will be planned and developed as part of a Concept Plan, which requires an overall minimum intensity of 75 residents and jobs combined per gross developable acre.

+(5) Objectives - District Villages

+- (a) Provide mixed use community focal points that serve the basic needs of the surrounding two to five residential neighbourhoods. - (b) Encourage and support the development or redevelopment of District Villages that provide opportunities for a mix of low to medium density transit-oriented residential, commercial, institutional and community uses. - (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and transit.

+(6) Policies - District Villages

-(i) the needs of the surrounding six to ten neighbourhoods;
+- (a) The land area allocated for a District Village will be determined by: - the needs of the surrounding two to five neighbourhoods;

-- (ii) the supply and demand for medium density, mixed use residential, institutional, and community uses on a city-wide basis; and - (iii) the level of connectivity to the transportation network and support by all modes of transportation and high-frequency transit. - (c) Urban Centres will be accessible to all areas of the city by way of the transportation network, supported by all modes of transportation, and served by high-frequency transit. - (d) Urban Centres will include residential dwelling options that range in form to accommodate a diverse economic range and age of population. - (e) Urban Centres should be pedestrian-oriented and incorporate transit-oriented development principles. - (f) Urban Centres will be planned and developed as part of a Concept Plan, which requires an overall minimum intensity of 75 residents and jobs combined per gross developable acre. - (5) Objectives District Villages - (a) Provide mixed use community focal points that serve the basic needs of the surrounding two to five residential neighbourhoods. - (b) Encourage and support the development or redevelopment of District Villages that provide opportunities for a mix of low to medium density transit-oriented residential, commercial, institutional and community uses. - (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and transit. - (6) Policies District Villages - (a) The land area allocated for a District Village will be determined by: - (i) the needs of the surrounding two to five neighbourhoods; - (ii) the supply and demand for low to medium density, mixed use residential, commercial, institutional, and community uses on a city-wide basis; - (iii) the potential effect on the viability of Downtown's retail development; and - Iv) the level of connectivity to the transportation network and support by all modes of transportation. - (b) District Villages will generally be located at the intersection of arterial and/or collector streets and supported by all modes of transportation, including public transit. - (c) Public spaces should be included within or near District Villages.
+- the supply and demand for low to medium density, mixed use residential, commercial, institutional, and community uses on a city-wide basis; - (iii) the potential effect on the viability of Downtown's retail development; and - Iv) the level of connectivity to the transportation network and support by all modes of transportation. - (b) District Villages will generally be located at the intersection of arterial and/or collector streets and supported by all modes of transportation, including public transit. - (c) Public spaces should be included within or near District Villages. - (7) Objectives Neighbourhood Nodes - (a) Provide mixed use community focal points that serve the basic needs of the surrounding one to three residential neighbourhoods. - (b) Encourage and support the development or redevelopment of Neighbourhood Nodes that provide opportunities for a mix of low density residential, commercial, and institutional uses compatible in a neighbourhood setting.

-- (7) Objectives Neighbourhood Nodes - (a) Provide mixed use community focal points that serve the basic needs of the surrounding one to three residential neighbourhoods. - (b) Encourage and support the development or redevelopment of Neighbourhood Nodes that provide opportunities for a mix of low density residential, commercial, and institutional uses compatible in a neighbourhood setting. - (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and transit, where possible. - (8) Policies Neighbourhood Nodes - (a) Provide Neighbourhood Nodes in each neighbourhood, as necessary, to serve the daily convenience needs of residents. - (b) Development within Neighbourhood Nodes should integrate commercial uses into a neighbourhood setting in way that helps create social spaces, vibrancy, and street life while enhancing social gathering opportunities. - (c) Locate Neighbourhood Nodes along collector or arterial roadways.
-Care will be taken to choose sites that minimize land use conflicts with nearby residential properties, while at the same time providing convenient access to neighbourhood patrons. - (d) Encourage moderate intensification of Neighbourhood Nodes to include a mix of uses and range of ground-oriented, medium density housing. - (e) Encourage the creation of public spaces within or near Neighbourhood Nodes.
+- (c) Provide community focal points that are supported by all modes of transportation and accessible by the transportation network and transit, where possible. - (8) Policies Neighbourhood Nodes - (a) Provide Neighbourhood Nodes in each neighbourhood, as necessary, to serve the daily convenience needs of residents. - (b) Development within Neighbourhood Nodes should integrate commercial uses into a neighbourhood setting in way that helps create social spaces, vibrancy, and street life while enhancing social gathering opportunities. - (c) Locate Neighbourhood Nodes along collector or arterial roadways.
+Care will be taken to choose sites that minimize land use conflicts with nearby residential properties, while at the same time providing convenient access to neighbourhood patrons. - (d) Encourage moderate intensification of Neighbourhood Nodes to include a mix of uses and range of ground-oriented, low density housing. - (e) Encourage the creation of public spaces within or near Neighbourhood Nodes.